reymon359/book-sentences/books/clean-architecture/README.md

 ### Information Hiding

-The `FinancialReportRequester` is there to protect the `FinancialReportController` from knowing too much about the internals of the _Interactor._ If that interface were not there, then the _Controller_ would have transitive dependencies on the `FinancialEntities.`
+The `FinancialReportRequester` is there to protect the `FinancialReportController` from knowing too much about the internals of the _Interactor._ If that interface were not there, then the _Controller_ would have transitive dependencies on the `FinancialEntities`.

 Transitive dependencies are a violation of the general principle that software entities should not depend on things they don’t directly use.